ebicep/Warlords/README.md

+# Warlords 2.0

-# Warlords 2.0 is a remake of the infamous Warlords available on the Hypixel Network.
+Warlords 2.0 is a remake of the infamous Warlords minigame available on the Hypixel Network.

 Our version holds various QoL improvements, a new class, new maps and balance changes.